 Costa Rica has long been an expat paradise.
 A tropical climate, and some of the best beaches in the world have been enticing people here for over 60 years.
 It’s a country that has mountains, jungles, and an astonishing amount of biodiversity.
 Property is a bargain by U.S. standards and food and drink are also cheap.
 Providing you don’t demand expensive import food you can live well in Costa Rica on very little money.

 Costa Rican health care is also improving markedly.
 Costa Rica is now among the leaders in a number of different fields of surgery and arguably the world’s premiere country for affordable, quality, dental care.

 It is hardly surprising that Costa Rica is one of the most popular destinations for U.S. expats.
+Indeed, Costa Rica has long been one of the best countries for expats.
 Flights are affordable, and Costa Rica is close enough to the U.S. that you can quickly easily fly back home should you need to.